JohnnyGadget/E4_Open_Interface/README.md

 ![fullscreen](https://github.com/user-attachments/assets/18129dc0-ed18-4595-9033-91184ed57da6)

-All are Encouraged to modify it as they see fit and make Commit requests to the primary project.
+All are Encouraged to modify it as they see fit.

 ### ✍️ Authors